serversideup/spin-site/content/en/examples/laravel.md

 spin exec php php artisan migrate
 ```

-If everything is up and running correctly, you should see the migrations completed successfully. 🥳
+If everything is up and running correctly, you should see the migrations completed successfully.

+## Adding services
+This is a very basic example of getting up and running with Laravel.
+If you're looking to add more services, check out the "Common Services" section in the navigation for more advanced use cases!